hofmand/dir2ml/README.md

 # metalink-builder
-A tool to create metalink ([RFC5854](https://tools.ietf.org/html/rfc5854)) files (`*.meta4`/`*.metalink`) from a directory structure.
+A tool to create metalink ([RFC5854](https://tools.ietf.org/html/rfc5854)) files (`.meta4`/`.metalink`) from a directory structure on local storage.

-This tool, `mlbuilder`, will create a single metalink file from a supplied directory and base URL.
+This tool, `mlbuilder`, will create a single metalink file from a supplied directory and base URL, with one `file` record per file.
 The metalink file is an XML format so it can be rendered in a variety of ways using ordinary tools such as XML transformation utilities operating on XML stylesheets (`.xslt`).
+See an [example](#example-output-file) of this file format below.

+Later, when the original storage location of the files goes offline, the `.meta4` file can be used to identify and locate those files by hash on other servers or by P2P, and to reconstruct the original file structures.

+Try it.
+Run `mlbuilder` on your own computer's download directory, open the `.meta4` file it generates, and search on your favorite search engine for some of the hashes.
+You might have the best luck with MD5 hashes of `.tar.gz` files but as metalinks become more ubiquitous, it will become easier to locate lost files.

 ---